Batman/Judge Dredd: Judgment on Gotham

 Batman/Judge Dredd: Judgment on Gotham is the first of four Batman and Judge Dredd crossover comic books, published by DC Comics and Fleetway Publications in 1991.
 It was written by John Wagner and Alan Grant, with art by Simon Bisley.

 Publication history

 Judgment on Gotham was released as a graphic novel in 1991 (ISBN 1-56389-022-4) and has been reprinted a number of times since.

+In February 2026, Rebellion announced that a special Anniversary Edition would be published to celebrate the 35th anniversary of the original publication; this new edition will "be reprinted in a larger format than ever before, but will use brand new scans of the original printing film from 1992 – carefully restored by Rebellion’s experienced reprographics teams – to present Bisley’s groundbreaking fully-painted artwork in a glorious new light."
+The publication date is 15th July 2026.
+As well as the standard hardback edition, a limited run of 1,000 exclusive hardback editions was made available through the webstore - this edition featured an alternative cover design and omitted all cover text, including the title and creative credits.